Adam Pardy

-Adam Pardy (born March 29, 1984) is a Canadian former professional ice hockey defenceman.
-He played in the National Hockey League for the Calgary Flames, Dallas Stars, Buffalo Sabres, Winnipeg Jets, Edmonton Oilers, Nashville Predators.
+Adam Pardy (born March 29, 1984) is a Canadian former professional ice hockey player.
+He was a defenceman in the National Hockey League (NHL) for the Calgary Flames, Dallas Stars, Buffalo Sabres, Winnipeg Jets, Edmonton Oilers, Nashville Predators.
 He also played in the Swedish Hockey League for Frölunda HC.
-He was selected by the Calgary Flames in the sixth round, 173rd overall, at the 2004 NHL Entry Draft.
+He was selected by the Calgary Flames in the sixth round, 173rd overall, at the 2004 NHL entry draft.

 Playing career

 Junior

 Pardy was selected by the Halifax Mooseheads of the Quebec Major Junior Hockey League (QMJHL) in 2002, but was unable to earn a spot on Halifax's deep roster.
 As a result, he began the 2002–03 season in the Maritime Junior A Hockey League playing first for the Yarmouth Mariners and then the Antigonish Bulldogs.
 His QMJHL rights were traded to the Cape Breton Screaming Eagles in January 2003, but the Bulldogs refused to release him at first as they wished to keep him for their own playoff run.
 He was finally given his release to play with the Screaming Eagles late in the season and appeared in seven regular season games in the Quebec League and two more in the playoffs.

 He then played two full seasons with the Screaming Eagles.
 Pardy played 68 games for Cape Breton in 2003–04, scoring four goals and 12 points, adding 137 penalty minutes.
-Following the season, the Calgary Flames selected him as their sixth round selection, 173rd overall, at the 2004 NHL Entry Draft.
+Following the season, the Calgary Flames selected him as their sixth round selection, 173rd overall, at the 2004 NHL entry draft.
 His selection at the age of 20 was unusual, as it came two years after most players are drafted and was his third time through the draft after being passed over in 2002 and 2003.
 He improved to 12 goals, 27 assists and 163 penalty minutes in 2004–05 as an over-age player.
 Pardy played a total of 144 games for the Screaming Eagles, recording 16 goals, 40 assists and 302 penalty minutes.